-Issue Council's Role Policy Section Contaminated Land Record known asbestos site contamination on section 149 certificates where practicable Record known asbestos in Council workplaces on an asbestos register.
-Notify property owners and if applicable other stakeholders of land use planning policy requirements relating to contamination.
-Regulate residential asbestos contaminated land that is not declared 'significantly contaminated' under the Contaminated Land Management Act 1997 (excluding oversight of removal or remediation work which is the role of WorkCover).
-5 and 6 Development Assessment Assess development applications under the Environmental Planning and Assessment Act 1979.
-Apply appropriate consent conditions for renovations, alterations, additions, demolitions or other developments that may involve disturbance of asbestos containing materials.
-Apply appropriate conditions relating to development involving friable and non-friable asbestos material under the relevant legislation and planning codes and as outlined in section 9.
-Ensure compliance with development consent conditions.
+Issue Council's Role Section of Policy Contaminated land Record known asbestos site contamination on section 10.7 certificates where practicable and for Council workplaces, record on Council's asbestos register.
+Notify stakeholders of land use planning policy requirements relating to contamination.
+Manage residential asbestos contaminated land that is not declared 'significantly contaminated' under the Contaminated Land Management Act 1997 (excluding oversight of removal or remediation work which is the role of SafeWork NSW).
+Section 6 Development assessment Assess development applications for approval under the Environmental Planning and Assessment Act 1979.
+Set conditions of consent for renovations, alterations, additions, demolitions, or other developments requiring consent and which may involve disturbance of asbestos containing materials.
+Ensure compliance with development conditions.
+Apply conditions relating to development involving friable and non-friable asbestos material under the relevant legislation and planning codes and as outlined in section 9.
+Section 9 Demolition Approve demolition under the Environmental Planning and Assessment Act 1979.
 Council certifiers approve development as complying development under the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
-9 Emergencies and Incidents Regulate the cleanup of asbestos waste following emergencies where sites are handed over to the council or a local resident by an emergency service organisation (excluding oversight of licensed removal or remediation work which is the role of WorkCover).
-Council may consider the need to issue a cleanup notice, prevention notice or cost compliance notice under the Protection of the Environment Operations Act 1997.
-7 Naturally Occurring Asbestos Verify compliance with environmental planning and assessment legislation for development applications that could disturb naturally occurring asbestos.
-Prepare an asbestos management plan for council workplaces or road works which occur on land containing naturally occurring asbestos.
-5 Residential Respond to complaints about public health and safety risks relating to works involving asbestos 9
+Section 9 Emergencies and incidents • Regulate the clean-up of asbestos waste following emergencies where sites are handed over to the Council or a local resident by an emergency service organisation (excluding oversight of licensed removal or remediation work which is the role of SafeWork NSW).
+Council may consider the need to issue a clean-up notice, prevention notice or cost Section 7 compliance notice under the Protection of the Environment Operations Act 1997.
+Naturally occurring asbestos Verify compliance with environmental planning and assessment legislation for development applications that could disturb naturally occurring asbestos.
+Prepare an asbestos management plan for Council workplaces or road works which occur on land containing naturally occurring asbestos.
+Section 5 Residential premises Respond to any public health risks (risks to Council workers and wider public) relating to the removal of asbestos containing materials or asbestos work at residential properties that does not involve a business or undertaking.
+Respond to complaints about unsafe work at a residential property that is undertaken by a resident (not a worker, which is the role of SafeWork NSW).
+Respond to public health risks posed by derelict properties or asbestos materials in residential settings.
+Section 9 Waste Section 10